Secure CheckoutPersonal information is secured with SSL technology.

-The 3e of Ecology and Classification of North American Freshwater Invertebrates continues the tradition of in-depth coverage of the biology, ecology, phylogeny, and identification of freshwater invertebrates from the USA and Canada.
-This edition is in color for the first time and includes greatly expanded classification of many phyla and a downloadable set of references for all chapters.
+The Third Edition of Ecology and Classification of North American Freshwater Invertebrates continues the tradition of in-depth coverage of the biology, ecology, phylogeny, and identification of freshwater invertebrates from the USA and Canada.
+This edition is in color for the first time and includes greatly expanded classification of many phyla.

 Advanced undergraduates, graduate students and researchers and lecturers in freshwater biology and ecology, limnology, environmental science, invertebrate zoology and related fields.